 Two of the most influential hormones in a man’s body - cortisol and testosterone - often stand in opposition.
 Cortisol is the hormone of survival, mobilizing energy for immediate challenges, while testosterone is the hormone of growth, strength, reproduction, and long-term vitality.

-When cortisol rises in short bursts, such as during a workout or a stressful presentation, the body adapts and recovers.
-This temporary increase is natural and even beneficial.
 But when cortisol stays elevated for weeks or months, it begins to pull resources away from testosterone production.
 Men may notice their libido slipping, muscle mass declining, and energy reserves shrinking.

 The relationship between these two hormones can be thought of as a seesaw: as cortisol remains high, testosterone tends to sink.
 This imbalance has far-reaching effects - from belly fat and poor recovery after exercise to low mood and reduced confidence.